LevelHeadDeveloper/YomeiriEnglishPatch/README.md

 # Installation

+If you want to play this without reading arcane documentation (and I would not blame you), skip to the FAQ.
+For more detailed instructions, read on.

 This is a romhack of the orignal game for the PlayStation Vita.
 To play it, you will either need a PlayStation Vita (with the original game, physical or digital should work) or Vita3K (a PS Vita emulator, found here: https://vita3k.org/)

 ## To play in Vita3K: